Sage-Bionetworks/recover/src/lambda_function/s3_to_glue/README.md

 # s3_to_glue lambda

-The s3_to_glue lambda is triggered daily by a scheduled event and polls the SQS queue for messages of files to submit to a glue workflow.
+The s3_to_glue lambda is triggered by a SQS event and polls the SQS queue for S3 event messages of files to submit to a glue workflow.
 If there are files to submit, it starts the S3-to-Json workflow.

 ## Development